TexasReal CountyCourt Process

 The Court Process Timeline

-The court process for a DUI in Real County generally follows these steps:
+The DUI court process in Real County generally follows these steps:

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first court appearance and usually takes place within a few weeks of your arrest.
-The exact timing will depend on the court's schedule.
+• When it happens: The arraignment is your first official court appearance.
+It is typically scheduled within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will formally read the charges against you.
-You'll be informed of your rights, including the right to remain silent and the right to an attorney.
+• What to expect: At the arraignment, the judge will formally inform you of the charges against you, advise you of your rights, and ask you to enter a plea.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-Be prepared to provide information about your income, assets, and debts.
+• Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine if you qualify.

 2. Pre-Trial Hearings